-We currently market 46 surgical and specialized bracing systems that serve three of the largest categories within the pediatric orthopedic market: (i) trauma and deformity correction, (ii) scoliosis and (iii) sports medicine.
+We currently market 53 surgical and specialized bracing systems that serve three of the largest categories within the pediatric orthopedic market: (i) trauma and deformity correction, (ii) scoliosis and (iii) sports medicine.
 We rely on a broad network of third parties to manufacture the components of our products, which we then inspect and package.
 We believe our innovative products promote improved surgical accuracy, increase consistency of outcomes and enhance surgeon confidence in achieving high standards of care.
 In the future, we expect to expand our product offering within these categories, as well as to address additional categories of the pediatric orthopedic market.

 The majority of our revenue from implants, instruments and specialized braces has been generated in the United States.
-We sell our implants and instruments through a network of 41 independent sales agencies employing 197 sales representatives specifically focused on pediatrics.
+Our global sales management organization leads a network of sales agencies, stocking distributors as well as direct sales representatives.
+We sell our implants and instruments through a network of multiple direct sales representatives as well as nearly 40 independent sales agencies employing approximately 200 sales representatives specifically focused on pediatrics.
 These independent sales agents are trained by us, distribute our products and are compensated through sales-based commissions and performance bonuses.
 We do not sell our products through or participate in physician-owned distributorships, or PODs.
 The revenue generated in the United States from our bracing products is sold directly to orthopedic surgeons, orthotists, physical therapists or, at certain times, directly to the end customer.

 We market and sell our products internationally in over 70 countries through independent stocking distributors and sales agencies.
 Our independent stocking distributors manage the billing relationship with each hospital in their respective territories and are responsible for servicing the product needs of their surgeon customers.
 In 2017, we began to supplement our international stocking distributors with sales agencies using direct sales programs in the United Kingdom, Ireland, Australia and New Zealand where we sell directly to the hospitals.
 We began selling direct to Canada in September 2018, Belgium and the Netherlands in January 2019, Italy in March 2020 and Germany, Switzerland and Austria in January 2021.
+In these markets we work through sales agencies that are paid commissions.
 In order to further enhance our operations in Europe, we established operating companies in the Netherlands and Germany in March 2019 and April 2022, respectively.
-In these markets, we work through sales agencies that are paid a commission, similar to our U.S. sales model.
+In 2023, we hired operating and sales representatives in Germany as salaried employees to better serve our customers.
 These arrangements have generated an increase in revenue and gross margin.
-For the years ended

-December 31, 2022, 2021 and 2020, international sales accounted for approximately 24%, 21% and 11% of our revenue, respectively.
+For the years ended December 31, 2023, 2022 and 2021, international sales accounted for approximately 25%, 24% and 21% of our revenue, respectively.